An ode to Daniele De Rossi, a man who never forgot his duty to his hometown

 “When I was young, the older players would say, ‘It wasn’t like in my day’ – that’s life and it always will be,” he told Undici in 2017.

-This mentality comes through in De Rossi’s game as much in 2018 as it did at the start of the century, only he has moved from one end of the scale to another.
+This mentality came through in De Rossi’s game as much at the end of his career as it did the start, only he moved from one end of the scale to another.

-To begin with it was a case of showing the older and more experienced players he had something to add, whereas now it’s about showing those younger than him that his age remains no burden to what he can bring the team.
+At first it was a case of showing the older and more experienced players he had something to add, whereas by the end it was about showing those younger than him that his age remained no burden to what he can bring the team.

-Throughout his career, De Rossi has left nothing on the pitch, and those times he has failed have been those times when everything wasn’t enough.
+De Rossi left nothing on the pitch during his career, and the times he failed were simply when everything wasn’t enough.